Vilalba

-Vilalba is a municipality in Galicia (Spain), in the province of Lugo, on the left bank of the river Ladra, one of the headstreams of the Miño.
+Vilalba is a municipality in the province of Lugo, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Terra Chá.
+It is located on the left bank of the river Ladra, one of the headstreams of the Miño.

 Pilgrim route

-Vilalba is located on the old pilgrim route from western Europe to Santiago de Compostella, which enters from Burgos and Abadin to the east and crosses using the old Bridge of Martiñán in the parish of Goiriz, leaving on the west side of the town towards Baamonde, Guitiriz and León.
+Vilalba is located on the old pilgrim route from western Europe to Santiago de Compostela, which enters from Burgos and Abadin to the east and crosses using the old Bridge of Martiñán in the parish of Goiriz, leaving on the west side of the town towards Baamonde, Guitiriz and León.